Ma3xl3/Contao-EasyFavicon/README.md

 You can also choose a traditional ico file.
 It will be included directly.

 Apple touch icons for mobile devices (iOS, Android) are supported too.
-The icon is stored in the size of 152x152.
+The icon is stored in the size of 180x180.

 ## Requirements

-* Contao 3 / Contao 3.1 / Contao 3.2 / Contao 3.3
+* Contao 3 / Contao 3.1 / Contao 3.2 / Contao 3.3 / Contao 3.4

 ## Note

 You can use a different icon per website root.

-To regenerate the icon, delete the file favicon-*.ico and favicon-apple-touch-icon-*.png in the share/ folder.
+To regenerate the icon, delete the file favicon-\*.ico and favicon-apple-touch-icon-\*.png in the share/ folder.

 ## Changelog

+##### Version 1.0.2 stable

+* Increased apple touch icon to 180x180
+* Changed image/vnd.microsoft.icon to image/x-icon
+* Tested with Contao 3.4

 ##### Version 1.0.1 stable